vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 git stash --include-untracked
 ```

-This will tuck away any changes that you did in a hidden,
+This will save any changes that you did in a hidden,
 local, private branch in case you wish to recover your work via
-`git stash pop` command.
+the `git stash pop` command.

-If you are sure to want to throw out any stashed work out permanently,
+If you are sure to want to throw out any stashed work permanently,
-run `git stash clear` command.
+run the `git stash clear` command.

 ### Staging and committing your changes

-Many IDEs and UIs mask the local git workflow.
+Many IDEs and UIs mask the local Git workflow.
-When using the command line CLI,
+When using the command line,
 make sure you are using the following workflow when making and pushing
 changes to your remote:

 1. Verify the state of your workspace with the `git status` command.
-    Unstaged changes will be annotated in *red*,
+    Unstaged changes will be highlighted in *red*,
-    staged changes will be annotated in *green*.
+    staged changes will be highlighted in *green*.
     Everything else in your workspace is either ignored
-    (annotated in the `.gitignore` file),
+    (recorded in the `.gitignore` file),
     or already committed in your local repository.

 1. Stage your changes with the `git add` command.